MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-object.md

 > Extension objects can have a name with a maximum length of 30 characters.

 > [IMPORTANT]
 > System and virtual tables cannot be extended.
-System tables are created in the ID range of 2.000.000.000.
+System tables are created in the ID range of 2.000.000.000 and above.
 For more information about object ranges, see [Object Ranges](devenv-object-ranges.md).

 ## Snippet support
 Typing the shortcut `ttable` will create the basic layout for a table object when using the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] in Visual Studio Code.